-The future use of this building is for residential apartments to match the use of other buildings on this block.
+The building is expected to remain in its previous use as first floor retail and upper floor residential.
 The Downtown Toledo Master Plan notes that housing options in the downtown are somewhat limited to apartments in rehabilitated high-rise buildings such as the Commodore Perry and LaSalle Buildings.
-The Master Plan recorded average rents for one- and two-bedroom apartments in the center city as approximately \$670-\$1,130.
+The Master Plan recorded average rents for one-bedroom and two-bedroom apartments in the center city as approximately \$670-\$1,130.
 The Fiberglas Tower (Tower on the Maumee) in the same block was recently converted to apartments.
 The building is also between two public parks, which are identified in the master plan as important livability elements.

-5. a description of existing developmental plans or programs within or including the historic district or landmark; and
+5. a description of existing developmental plans or programs within or including the historic district or landmark; and should be dense, with large, multi-story buildings placed close together to facilitate walkability.

 The Downtown Toledo Master Plan identifies this site to remain in its current Downtown Commercial use.
 The Downtown Commercial land use category accommodates a broad range of uses to reflect the downtown's role as a commercial, government, residential, cultural and entertainment center.
-Land uses should be dense, with large, multi-story buildings placed close together to facilitate walkability.
+Land uses